Construction Accidents can Cause Life-Altering Injuries

 However, construction workers are not the only ones that can be harmed in these accidents.
 Often innocent passers-by will be harmed too by the negligence of others or by product defects.
 Construction companies and contractors have to make work zones safe for both workers and bystanders and must follow all safety regulations as well as training and inspection requirements.Have You Been Harmed in a Construction Accident?

 If you or a family member has been injured in a construction accident or any other type of personal injury, you may be able to get compensation for your injuries.
 Please call the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.